-Currently there are 12 main values at Chaucer Junior School.
-We focus on one value every 1 or 2 months over a 2 year cycle.
+Currently there are 8 main values at Chaucer Junior School.
+We focus on one or two values every term over the year.
 Each value has several reflection points, which enables us all to share and understand a common values vocabulary.

-We feel that the values of respect and resilience are key to children’s success, as effective learners and good citizens, so these will be covered every year.
+We feel that these values are key to children’s success, as effective learners and good citizens, so they will be covered every year.

 I have no doubt that as parents/carers you promote these values at home all the time.